Saturday, April 10, 2021

 0

-Experts said the impact on used book sales is likely to be scrutinized by the Justice Department.
+“(This) is helping us kind of age out the books that are now in circulation,” he told analysts in May.
+Experts said the Justice Department will likely scrutinize the impact on used book sales.
 “This unguarded statement is potentially damaging to antitrust clearance of the transaction.
 The elimination of a disruptor is one of the major red flags looked for by antitrust regulators,” said Kevin Arquit of the law firm Kasowitz Benson Torres LLP.
 Cengage CEO Michael Hansen distanced himself from the effort to keep textbooks off the used book market.
 “I think it’s a fool’s errand to think you can stop the aftermarket,” he told Reuters in a telephone interview.
+The companies said they expect the deal to close in early 2020.

 TEXTBOOKS ARE CHANGING

+McGraw-Hill and Cengage are also interested in expanding digital options, which are cheaper and cannot be re-sold.
+Pearson, the world’s biggest education company, is leaning into digital.
+It announced in July that it would digitally release all titles for the U.S. college market, de-emphasizing the more expensive paper textbook.
 There are other low-price options, including OpenStax, whose products are free.
 Jim Tierney, an antitrust expert with the law firm Orrick Herrington & Sutcliffe LLP, said that the free options were so small that the government would not consider them competitors.
-Rather than looking at the market as a whole, antitrust enforcers will look at segments, like Spanish I, and demand asset sales if the deal would leave a segment with too few competitors, said Seth Bloom of Bloom Strategic Counsel.
+Rather than looking at the market as a whole, antitrust enforcers will look at segments, like Spanish I, and demand asset sales if the deal would leave a piece with too few competitors, said Seth Bloom of Bloom Strategic Counsel.

 Previous Post